Which Is Good for Enterprise Apps: Automation Testing vs Manual Testing?

 3. Advantages of Manual Testing

 • Exploratory and Usability Testing: Manual testing excels at testing things that require a human touch.
-When evaluating user interfaces (UI) and client experience (UX), manual testing makes a difference testers see how real users will connect with the application.
+When evaluating user interfaces (UI) and client experience (UX), manual testing makes a difference because testers see how real users will connect with the application.
 Testers can identify issues with the layout, design flaws, and the app's overall usability.
 On the other hand, automation tools cannot understand visual and usability viewpoints the way a human tester can.

 • Flexibility: Changes in the application or testing requirements can be easily taken care of with manual testing.
 On the off chance that a new feature is added or a design element is changed, manual testers can adjust their approach quickly, without having to rewrite automation scripts.